 - Firebase Functions (serverless code)

 Built with Android Studio version 3.6.3

 What's next for CovSense

 - Remove the need to authenticate with a telephone number.
 Anyone should be able to install the app without sharing personal information.
 A unique anonymous device ID can be created (instead of a user account) that can be shared with other devices and be stored in a public database.

 - Currently the demo is made for Android devices.
 It needs to be expanded for cross-platform use (both Android / iOS).
 The Nearby Messages API that is used for contact tracing can be implemented on iOS as well.

 - Make the database public to be used by other contact tracing apps, or contribute to an existing global database for contact tracing.
-The simplicity of a NoSQL key/value database of step 3 can increase the speed of lookups if we expand the database to be made available to other apps.
+The simplicity of a NoSQL key/value database can increase the speed of lookups if we expand the database to be made available to other apps.
 API documentation needs to be created to so that it's easy for other developers to get access to the database.

 - With more resources and developers in the long term it's better to shift away from using Google's database and APIs, because many people inherently do not trust an application with a Big Tech underlying infrastructure.
 This has been shown by the responses to TraceTogether, which people are wary of since it's a governmental institution that people perceive as a untrustworthy.
 In order to facilitate this shift software needs to be developed that communicates data over Bluetooth classic, BluetoothLE and WiFi.
 And a public database (preferably from a trusted supplier) needs to be set up.

 Documentation and installation guide

 For detailed guide on how to run this project, please visit